 Savasana, corpse pose, of course ends the practice as the closing meditation, remaining mindful of the body’s sensations and soft, natural breath, while releasing the weight of the bones into gravity.
 Use height under the knees as extra lower back support and under the head to aid space through the neck.
 Both options allow more ease in the superficial back line of fascia, the nervous system, kidneys, adrenals, and psoas.

 Can you practice five times or more a week?
-These yoga sessions are only 15-minutes each, on purpose, to make them accessible to time restraints, and they contrast each other significantly, so if you’re too tired to strengthen, then restore, and if you find it aggravating to lie in these positions, then focus on movement that’s specific for stress and anxiety relief that is, again, guided here as a concise yoga practice.
+These yoga sessions are only 15-minutes each, on purpose, to make them accessible to time restraints.
+They contrast each other significantly, so if you’re too tired to strengthen, then restore, and if you find it aggravating to lie in these positions, then focus on movement that’s specific for stress and anxiety relief that is, again, guided here as a concise yoga practice.

-Use the video to gain awareness of how to explore your body and use the breath as a tool to release tension into the support of the earth, but because this practice is only 15-minutes and covers three yin postures, feel free to make this practice your own, taking one posture for much longer when feels right for you, at anytime.
+Use the video to gain awareness of how to explore your body and use the breath as a tool to release tension into the support of the earth.
+Because this practice is only 15-minutes and covers three yin postures, feel free to make this practice your own, taking one posture for much longer when feels right for you, at anytime.
 3-5 minutes per pose is ideal but can feel incredible when lengthened to 10-20 minutes!

 There are longer practices that come as part of the Holistic Liberation Program, along with other essential movement practices, support calls, and supplemental holistic practices for a fully supportive, well-rounded approach to changing stressful habits and lifestyle patterns to remedy the physical, emotional, mental, and spiritual causes and symptoms of chronic stress.

-How often can you invite deeper relaxation into your day, to listen to your body’s wisdom, to let your mind rest, to rest into this moment, to allow stress from the past or the future release into the support that is always beneath you?
+How often can you invite deeper relaxation into your day, listen to your body’s wisdom, let your mind rest into this moment, and allow stress from the past or the future release into the support that is always beneath you?